ff4j/docs/README.md

  [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-Static site is generated on branch `gh-pages` using a github action
+Static site is generated on branch `gh-pages` using a github actions.

 ## Run the website locally